 Any client who failed to follow through with the payment for the agreed-upon purchase will be blacklisted.
 Any contact or purchases in the future will be refused.

 A Purchase Order (PO) is a binding sales contract describing all costs, terms, and sale conditions.
 The PO constitutes the acceptance of the terms by both parties.
-A Work Order is a supplement to the Purchase Order when it is necessary to approve the design's technical specifications.
+A Work Order is a supplement to the Purchase Order when necessary to approve the design’s technical specifications.
 A Purchase Order will supersede a Work Order, regardless of the order in which they were drafted.

 Once the PO is signed, it becomes a mutually binding agreement that cannot be revised or canceled under any circumstances.
 The execution of every aspect of the design must be left to Leon Megé’s sole discretion as an artist, except the specifications explicitly described in the Purchase Order.